123jimin/wplace-joyeuse/README.md

 List is written in reverse order; the most recent change is at the top.

+- 2025-08-17: Modified a few pixels around lasers to be more "consistent".
 - 2025-08-16: Shifted Rasis 4 pixels to right, and added some more minor modifications.
 - 2025-08-16: Added the pixel art of Rasis next to *le rasis*. **Further changes may happen to the area near her.**
 - 2025-08-16: **Removed the *la crotte* hole**.
 Reason: it keeps getting filled, and no concensus was made towards keeping the hole.